 It wasn't until 2013 - 2014 that I wanted to become a shell dealer myself.
 My parents were cautious and always tried to talk the idea out of my head.
 However, they always supported me when I was selling through Shellauction, Ebay, 2dehands and on flea markets.

-I finally took the plunge after a very succesful Pont-à-Celles shell show this past October.
+I finally took the plunge after a very succesful Pont-à-Celles shell show in October 2018.
 My first shell show ever to attend being a dealer instead of a customer.
 With more shell shows to come this year, there's a very exciting future ahead of me.

 This webshop is a dream come true.
 I hope that I can serve you, through gcshells.be or during any shell show, with a smile.
 Always remember: When you buy something from GCshells, you help making a dream come true!